kstep/simpledbus/README.markdown

     make
     make PREFIX=/usr install

-This will install the files `simpledbus.so` in `/usr/lib/lua/5.1` and `SimpleDBus.lua` in `/usr/share/lua/5.1`.
+This will install the files `core.so` in `/usr/lib/lua/5.1/simpledbus` and `simpledbus.lua` in `/usr/share/lua/5.1`.
 Have a look at the makefiles if this isn't right for your system.

+Instead of `make` you can use `make allinone` to compile all the code in one go.
+This produces a slightly smaller library.

+Alternatively you can use [luarocks][3] and just type `luarocks make` in the source directory.

 Make sure you have installed the dbus and expat libraries and their development packages on systems where they are separate.
 The build process also requires pkgconfig to set up paths for the dbus headers.

-Instead of `make` you can use `make allinone` to compile all the code in one go.
-This produces a slightly smaller library.

-If you have set up [luarocks][3] just type `luarocks make` in the source directory.

 [3]: http://www.luarocks.org